chguiterman/dfoliatR/cran-comments.md

 ## Submission
 This is a resubmission of `dfoliatR` to v0.3.0.
 In this version, I have:

-* Changed \url tags to \doi tags in @source for package data sets
+* Corrected urls for data documentation
-* Changed CITATION file from citEntry to bibentry
+* Corrected missing values in CITATION file

 ## R CMD check results